 Early in his career he invented the adaptive equalizer, the key enabler for all high-speed modems today.
 He co-authored a textbook on data communications that was the most cited reference in the field over the period of a decade.
-He is the author of many technical papers and of several books, including Silicon Dreamsand Lucky Strikes Again.
-He has been the editor of a series of books in communications and of several technical journals.
-However, most engineers know him best because of the monthly columns he has written for Spectrum Magazineover the last twenty years offering philosophical and sometimes humorous observations on engineering, life, and technology.
+He was the author of many technical papers and of several books, including Silicon Dreams and Lucky Strikes Again.
+He was the editor of a series of books in communications and of several technical journals.
+However, most engineers know him best because of the monthly columns he wrote for Spectrum Magazine over the last twenty years offering philosophical and sometimes humorous observations on engineering, life, and technology.

-Dr. Lucky has been a frequent speaker at technical, business, academic, and social occasions.
-He often gives plenary and keynote addresses to conferences, and has been an invited speaker at more than one hundred different universities.
-He has also appeared a number of times on network television, including two sessions with Bill Moyers on his “World of Ideas” public television show.
+Dr. Lucky was a frequent speaker at technical, business, academic, and social occasions around the world.
+He often gave plenary and keynote addresses to conferences and was an invited speaker at more than one hundred different universities.
+He also appeared a number of times on network television, including two sessions with Bill Moyers on his “World of Ideas” public television show.

-He has been active throughout his career in professional, academic, and government roles.
-He has been on the advisory boards of about a dozen universities, and has chaired the Scientific Advisory Board of the U.S. Air Force and the visiting board of the National Institute of Standards and Technology (NIST).
-He is currently chairman of the Technological Advisory Board of the Federal Communications Commission and a member of the Defense Science Board.
-He has been president of the Communications Society of the engineering institute (IEEE) and executive vice president of the IEEE.
+He was active throughout his career in professional, academic, and government roles.
+He was on the advisory boards of about a dozen universities and chaired the Scientific Advisory Board of the U.S. Air Force and the visiting board of the National Institute of Standards and Technology (NIST).
+Recently, he was Chairman of the Technological Advisory Board of the Federal Communications Commission and a member of the Defense Science Board.
+Also, he was president of the Communications Society of the engineering institute (IEEE) and executive vice president of the IEEE.

 He received his doctorate in electrical engineering from Purdue University in 1961.
-He has since been honored with four honorary doctorates, and has received a number of major awards, including the prestigious Marconi Prize and the IEEE Edison Medal.
-He has been elected a fellow of the IEEE and to membership in the National Academy of Engineering, and to both the American and European Academies of Arts and Sciences.
+He was honored with four honorary doctorates, and received a number of major awards, including the prestigious Marconi Prize and the IEEE Edison Medal.
+He was selected a fellow of the IEEE and to membership in the National Academy of Engineering, and to both the American and European Academies of Arts and Sciences.